greentriangle/react-native-leveldb/README.md

 const createIfMissing = true;
 const errorIfExists = false;

-// NOTE: in production code, and if opening a LevelDB immediately when the app starts,
-// you should await for the native module to appear, like this:
-// await LevelDB.waitNativeModuleInitialized()
-const db = new LevelDB(name, createIfMissing, errorIfExists);
+const db = await LevelDB.create(name, createIfMissing, errorIfExists);

 // Insert something into the database.
 Note that the key and the
 // value can either be strings or ArrayBuffers.